peterewills/peterewills.github.io/_pages/about.md

 statistics; the modern technological world lies at the intersection of mathematics and computing, and that's where I like to play.

 I've worked with [Stage 1 start-ups][5] and [publicly traded corporations][6], building models, establishing codebases, and providing mathematical expertise to developers.
-My mother tongue is Python, but I also speak R and Matlab.
-I have experience working with scikit-learn, Tensorflow, pandas, and many other popular data analysis and machine learning libraries.
+My mother tongue is Python, but I also speak Scala and Java.
+I have experience working with Apache Spark, scikit-learn, Tensorflow, pandas, and many other popular data analysis and machine learning libraries.

 I have a bachelors degree in Physics from Reed College, where I did [my thesis][2] on measurement of quantum entanglement in optical systems.
 After